Get Your Best Mortgage Deal... FOR FREE!

 * An affordability assessment is the process lenders use to make sure you can afford to pay for your mortgage and any increase in costs if interest rates rise.
 They will consider how much you can afford after taking your income and spending (including your usual housing costs) into account.

 Lenders use income multiples when working out how much to lend customers wanting to borrow for a mortgage.
-Most lenders use an income multiple of 4,5 but higher income earners and those able to put down a larger down payment may be offered higher income multiples if they can afford to make each monthly payment on their loans.
+Most lenders use an income multiple of 4,5 but higher income earners and those able to put down a larger deposit may be offered higher income multiples if they can afford to make each monthly payment on their loans.

 While your income will be used to calculate how much you can borrow for a mortgage, there are other factors that lenders will take into account before agreeing to lend you money.
 These factors are based on their eligibility criteria which you will need to meet before you are granted loan approval.